WileTheCoyote/Finding-Quality-Shots-In-The-NBA/README.md

 ### Purpose:

-Most people who watch basketball can, at least at basic level, understand the value of taking an open, corner three pointer vs. taking a long, contested, two.
+Most people who watch basketball can, at least at basic level, understand the value of taking an open, corner three vs. taking a long, contested, two.
 But what is the exact difference in shot quality?
 On average, is it advantageous to pass up a semi-open elbow jumper for a not so open, top of the key, three?
 It’s these types of shot decisions that can often win or lose a game and inevitably decide the success of a long season.
 This project aims to find out which shots are more worthy of an attempt by using techniques